Counselor Education Program

-We offer two nationally accredited CACREP programs in counseling.
-Our clinical mental health counseling program received CACREP accreditation in January 2008.
+We offer a nationally accredited CACREP program in clinical mental health counseling.
+The program received CACREP accreditation in 2008 and is currently in the re-accreditation process.
 This program satisfies all the academic requirements leading toward professional licensure as a mental health counselor.

 Benefits of National Accreditation